To Explain or Not to Explain: A Study on the Necessity of Explanations for Autonomous Vehicles: User Study

 \subsection{Hypothesis}

 In our experiment, we target the following outcomes (dependent variables): explanation necessity, preferred explanation content, and user trust.
-We manipulate, vary, or estimate the following independent variables and influential factors: attention (how much attention participants pay to the videos); driver types (aggressive or cautious); driving scenarios; explanation content (cause, effect, narrative type, Table \ref{tab:explanation_format}); and presence of explanations.
-Based on the above three sets of dependent / independent variables, we derived three hypotheses: \begin{enumerate} \item Explanation necessity is correlated with attention, driver types, and driving scenarios. \item User's preferred explanation content is dependent on driving scenarios. \item The presence of explanations will increase a user's trust in the automated vehicle. \end{enumerate}
+We manipulate, vary, or estimate the following independent variables and influential factors: driving scenarios; explanation content (cause, effect, narrative type, Table \ref{tab:explanation_format}); and presence of explanations.
+Based on the above three sets of dependent / independent variables, we derived three hypotheses: \begin{enumerate} \item Explanation necessity is correlated with driver types, and driving scenarios. \item User's preferred explanation content is dependent on driving scenarios. \item The presence of explanations will increase a user's trust in the automated vehicle. \end{enumerate}